-The president has delegated the authority to cancel classes and services to the vice president for Finance and Management.
-University Police is responsible for monitoring all relevant weather conditions and reporting to the vice president for Finance and Management.
+However, the SUNY Buffalo State president or his/her designee has the authority to declare a weather emergency and cancel classes, and recommend that all but essential service employees not report to work.
+The president has delegated the authority to cancel classes to the vice president for finance and management.
+The University Police Department is responsible for monitoring all relevant weather conditions and reporting to the vice president for finance and management.

 Attendance Policy Under Emergency Conditions

-If classes and services are canceled before the workday begins, employees designated essential service* are required to report.
+If classes are canceled before the workday begins, employees designated essential service are required to report.
 All other employees are excused under emergency conditions, but must charge the absence to appropriate leave accruals.
 Employees who elect to come to work may do so; however, the university cannot guarantee that they will be able to work at their usual locations or perform their normal duties.
 (See instructions below for employees who choose to report for work under emergency conditions.)

-Should the closure occur during the workday, the vice president for Finance and Management will convey the decision to the other vice presidents who will ensure that the announcement is communicated throughout their respective areas.
-Again, essential service* employees are required to remain on the job or report to work as scheduled in this instance.
+Should the closure occur during the workday, the vice president for finance and management will convey the decision to the other vice presidents who will ensure that the announcement is communicated throughout their respective areas.
+Again, essential service employees are required to remain on the job or report to work as scheduled in this instance.
 Following official closure, employees may leave their work sites and charge the remainder of their workdays to appropriate leave accruals or continue working until their regular departure time.